-You may elect to report the remaining balance of the distribution as ordinary income on Form 1040, line 16b (or Form 1041, line 8), or you may elect to figure the tax using the 5- or 10-year tax option.
-The remaining balance is the difference between Form 1099-R, box 3, and Form 1099-R, box 2a.
+You may report the ordinary income portion of the distribution on Form 1040, line 16b (or Form 1041, line 8) or you may figure the tax using the 10-year tax option.
+The ordinary income portion is the difference between Form 1099-R, box 3, and Form 1099-R, box 2a.

-Net Unrealized Appreciation (NUA).- Normally, the NUA in employer securities received as part of a lump-sum distribution is not taxable until the securities are sold.
+Net unrealized appreciation (NUA).
+Normally, the NUA in employer securities received as part of a lump-sum distribution is not taxable until the securities are sold.
 However, you can elect to include NUA in taxable income in the year received.

 The total amount to report as NUA should be shown in Form 1099-R, box 6.
-Part of the amount in box 6 will qualify for capital gain treatment if there is an amount in Form 1099-R, box 3, and you elect to include the NUA in current income.
+Part of the amount in box 6 will qualify for capital gain treatment if there is an amount in Form 1099-R, box 3.
 To figure the total amount subject to capital gain treatment including the NUA, complete the NUA Worksheet on this page.